-- 1. Must be at least 18 years of age. - Present an official transcript, high school diploma or GED certificate or equivalency prior to enrollment.
+- Provide an official transcript, high school diploma, or GED certificate or equivalency prior to enrollment.
 Ability-to-benefit students are not accepted.
-ASN will accept as a recognized equivalent of secondary education a GED, passing results of the California High School Proficiency Exam, a DD214 that indicates high school equivalency, - or a degree issued to the student that indicates the high school graduation.

-3. Must possess a valid California ID and Social Security Number - 4.
-Must pass a physical exam through the clinic provided indicated by ASN, unless a physical examination has been completed by The Los Angeles Jewish Home. - 5.
-Take an assessment.
-The Director will review each examination and determine if a proficient level has been met and the prospective student demonstrates program readiness through the assessment.
+ASN will accept as a recognized equivalent of secondary education a GED, passing results of the California High School Proficiency Exam, a DD214 that indicates high school equivalency, or a degree issued to the student that indicates high school graduation. - 2.
+Must be at least 18 years of age. - 3.
+Possesses and provides a valid California ID and Social Security Number. - 4.
+Must pass a physical exam through the clinic provided, indicated by ASN, unless a physical examination has been completed by the Los Angeles Jewish Home. - 5.
+Take a math and English assessment published by ASN, minimum passing score is 75%.
+The Executive Director will review each examination and determine if a proficient level has been met and if the prospective student demonstrates program readiness through the assessment.
 One retake of the assessment is allowed.
-If a proficient score is not met the student may request a waiver of this requirement with the Director.
-The Director's decision on the waiver will be provided in writing and the decision is final.
-Each assessment has a \$10.00 fee. - 6.
-Must complete and pass a TB screening.
+If a proficient score is not met the student may request a waiver of this requirement with the Executive Director.
+The Executive Director's decision on the waiver will be provided in writing, and the decision is final.

+- 6. Complete, pass and provide a TB screening.

 If a positive reaction is obtained, a chest x-ray shall be taken, unless medically contraindicated.

-A report signed by the examiner shall indicate that the student does not have any health condition that would create a hazard to him or herself, fellow employees, or patients. - 7.
-Prior to orientation, ASN will provide documents for mandatory Livescan fingerprinting and background check documents. - 8.
-Obtain and pass a drug screen clearance.
+A report signed by the examiner shall indicate that the student does not have any health condition that would create a hazard for him or herself, fellow employees, or patients. - 7.
+Complete a student questionnaire. - 8.
+Interview with Admissions personnel. - 9.
+Obtain, pass and provide a drug screen clearance; a positive drug screen will result in denied admissions.

-Note: Being under the influence of alcohol, or drugs, including marijuana is prohibited while attending Annenberg School of Nursing or any off-site activity associated with the institution, such as clinical experiences and field trips.
-Annenberg School of Nursing's drug-free policy must follow federal laws, regardless of State of law, as an institution with approval to distribute Title IV funds to those who qualify.
-Federal laws classify marijuana as an illegal drug, regardless if you may have a medical marijuana card or the substance being legal within California. - 9.
-A positive drug screen will result in immediate termination.
+Note: Being under the influence or being impaired based on medical marijuana use is prohibited while attending ASN or any off-site activity associated with the institution, such as clinical experiences, field trips, and community service.
+ASN's drug-free policy must follow federal laws as an institution with approval to distribute Title IV funds to those who qualify.
+Federal laws classify marijuana as an illegal drug.